taddeus/tvgids/README.md

 Issues & TODO
 -------------
 - Some channels show no programs.
-- The guide currently only works in Google Chrome.
 - Load and render the first set of programs in PHP, maybe that's faster.